rails/rails/guides/source/action_view_overview.md

 In this guide you will learn:

-* What Action View is, and how to use it with Rails
+* What Action View is and how to use it with Rails
 * How best to use templates, partials, and layouts
 * What helpers are provided by Action View and how to make your own
 * How to use localized views